Home Page

 second Passover

-Its first observance is referred to in Numbers chapter 9.
-At this time
+The observance is referred to in Numbers chapter 9.
+On this occasion

 Num 9:1 Now the LORD spoke to Moses in the Wilderness